sakoht/data-provenance/provenance/README.md

 object MyApp extends App {

   implicit val bi: BuildInfo = DummyBuildInfo implicit val rt: ResultTracker = ResultTrackerSimple("/tmp/mydata") // or s3://...

+  import io.circe.generic.auto._

   // Basic use: separate objects to represent the logical call and the result and the actual output. val call1 = addMe(2, 3)             // no work is done